freedesktop/libreoffice-dev-tools/help3/xhpeditor/README-EDITOR.txt

 Other services
 --------------
 A) A working  apache or nginx webserver at http://localhost
-b) PHP support for apache
+b) PHP support for apache, include support for xslt

 Setup
 -----

 1) change to the editor folder

-cd <location>/dev-tools/help3/html
+cd <location>/dev-tools/help3/xhpeditor

-2) Set a symbolic link to helpcontent2

-ln -s <location>/helcontent2 hc2

-this will make a symbolic link between hc2 -> <location>/helpcontent2

 3) Set a symbolic link to the core repo